Find Affordable College Courses

 175 Yearly Graduations

 Touro College comes in at #4 on our list of the most popular colleges offering master's degrees in allied health.
 Roughly 11,600 attend the school each year.
-The average in-state tuition for full-time undergraduates is $18,283 per year, while in-state graduate students, on average, pay $12,708 per year.
-The allied health program at Touro College awarded 175 master's degrees during the 2020-2021 school year.
-Of these students, 66% were women and 31% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $18,950 per year, while in-state graduate students, on average, pay $13,545 per year.
+During the most recent year for which we have data, 175 people received their master's degree in allied health from Touro.
+About 79% of this group were women, and 24% were students from an underrepresented racial-ethnic group.
+Touro College allied health graduates who receive their master's degree go on to jobs earning a median salary of $111,759.

 #5